- awarded with the Theodor Körner Förderpreis 2020

 - date tbc, 2020 | New work for solo violin will be premiered in the framework of the concert Night of Slovene Composers at Knight’s Hall, Križanke in Ljubljana (SI)

-Her music has been performed in several European countries, including Austria, Germany, Italy, Slovenia and the Netherlands, as well as in prominent venues and festivals, i.e. Alte Schmiede, Porgy & Bess in Vienna, impuls MinuteConcerts in Graz, Leicht über Linz, Crossroads Festival in Salzburg in Austria; November Music, Operadagen Rotterdam in the Netherlands; Cologne Opera in Germany and many more.
+Her music has been performed in several European countries, including Austria, Germany, Italy, Slovenia and the Netherlands, as well as in prominent venues and festivals, i.e. Alte Schmiede, Porgy & Bess, Brucknerhaus Linz, Leicht über Linz, Crossroads Festival in Austria; November Music, Operadagen Rotterdam in the Netherlands; Cologne Opera in Germany and many more.

-She received composition commissions and in 2019 she was granted a Working Scholarship for Composition as well as a “Startstipendium” for Music and Performing Arts by the Federal Chancellery of Austria.
-In 2020, she was awarded with the Theodor Körner Preis for composition and was selected for the European Music Council Fellowship Programme 2020 – 2021.
+In 2019, she was granted a Working Scholarship for Composition as well as a “Startstipendium” for Music and Performing Arts by the Federal Chancellery of Austria.
+In 2020, she was awarded with the Theodor Körner Förderpreis for composition and was selected for the European Music Council Fellowship Programme 2020 – 2021.

 Her recent work is a hybrid of composed and improvised music that includes elements of performing art through which she discovers her personal expression.
 Her interest lies in exploring contrasting and diverse sound layers of various timbres and textures.
 She aims to expand the sound palette in her music through incorporation of different sound objects.

-Currently, she works as an Assistant to the President of the International Society for Contemporary Music (Austrian Section) and to the Secretary General of impuls .
-International Ensemble and Composers Academy for Contemporary Music.
+Currently, she works as the Office and Project Manager at the Austrian Section of the International Society for Contemporary Music.
 From September 2014 to September 2018, she served as the Project Manager and Secretary at the European Federation of National Youth Orchestras.
 Previously, she acquired professional experiences in diplomacy at the Consulate of the Republic of Slovenia in France and at the Embassy of the Republic of Slovenia in Vienna.

 duo clearobscure (Aleksandra Bajde & Emre Sihan Kaleli) is a contemporary music duo currently based in Vienna.
 Their work combines contemporary playing and singing techniques with theatrical elements and improvisation.
 As a duo they performed in Austria, Germany, Italy, and Slovenia.